MKarloPilares/multisig-escrow-smart-contract/README.md

     8. npx hardhat verify [copied address] --network arbitrumSepolia
     9. Transfer ownership of coin contract to escrow contract

-UPDATE: Performed security audit and fixed vulnerabilities for learning purposes.
+This smart contract has been refactored to fit production standards and serve as learning material.